guidemetothemoon/kristhecodingunicorn/content/english/post/dotnet_custom_templates.md

 Well, that\'s it from me on this topic, thanks for checking in!
 Hopefully it was useful for you and go ahead and create some dotnet templates of your own - that\'s how you really learn ;)

 If this article was helpful, please let me know about it!
-You can reach out to me on Linkedin, GitHub or by using the contact form on this page :)
+You can reach out to me on LinkedIn, GitHub or by using the contact form on this page :)

 Till we connect again!